DjangoGirls/tutorial/en/installation/README.md

 {% include "/deploy/install_git.md" %}

 # Create a GitHub account
 Go to [GitHub.com](https://www.github.com) and sign up for a new, free user account.
-Be sure to remember your password (add it to your password manager, if you use one).
+Be sure to remember your password.
+(Add it to your password manager, if you use one.)

 # Create a PythonAnywhere account
 {% include "/deploy/signup_pythonanywhere.md" %}